 Beta Carotene Supplements

-Beta Carotene contains 25,000 IU of vitamin A (as beta carotene) per softgel to promote vision and eye health.
+Beta Carotene contains vitamin A (as beta carotene) per softgel to promote vision and eye health.
 It also benefits the heart and other vital organs, maintains the skin and hair, supports immune function and offers valuable antioxidants.